Onyedikachi123/User-Management-FE/README.md

 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

-# Usage
+Install Dependencies:
+First, ensure that you have all the necessary dependencies installed.
+Navigate to the root directory of your project in the terminal and run:

+Copy code
+npm install
-Clone the application from git, then "npm install" This will install all the dependencies listed in your package.json file.
+This will install all the dependencies listed in your package.json file.

-# running
+Start the Development Server:
+Since you're using Vite as your build tool, you can start the development server with the following command:

-npm run dev to run the application
+npm run dev
+This command is typically defined in the scripts section of your package.json file.
+It will start the Vite development server, and you should be able to access your application by going to the URL provided in the terminal (usually http://localhost:3000).

+Build for Production (Optional):
+If you want to build your application for production, you can use the following command:

+Clone the application from git with git clone

+npm run build
+This will create a production build of your application in the dist directory (or a different directory if configured).

+Run Tests:

+For unit and integration tests using Jest, you can run:

+npm run test
+For end-to-end tests using Cypress, you can run:

+npx cypress open
+This will open the Cypress Test Runner, where you can run your E2E tests.

 # React
 A JavaScript library for building user interfaces, particularly single-page applications.
 It's used for its efficient and flexible way of rendering components and managing state in web applications.